Input — Smart UI JavaScript API

 Default value

-<smart-input placeholder='Empty'></smart-input>
+<smart-input placeholder="Empty"></smart-input>

-const input = document.querySelector('smart-input');
+const el = document.querySelector('smart-input');

-const input = document.querySelector('smart-input');
+const el = document.querySelector('smart-input');

-let placeholder = input.placeholder;
+const placeholder = el.placeholder;

 Defines or retrieves the filter query used to determine which items are displayed.
 This query is utilized by the autoComplete operation to match and return relevant items from the data source.
 If the query is set to an empty string, no filtering is applied, and all available items from the data source are shown.